secretnodes/secretnodes.org/docs/swap.md

 ## Successful Testnet Burn ENG for SCRT Swap

 On 5/9/2020 the team of people working on "Burn ENG for SCRT!" successfully tested the swap on the Kamut testnet.
 [As seen here](https://puzzle-staging.secretnodes.org/enigma/chains/kamut-2/governance/proposals/1).

+## Purple Haze Upgrade

+Update 5/21/2020

+Before the swap can occure we will need to perform a network upgrade.
+This upgrade is being referred to as 'The Purple Haze Upgrade'.
+We aim to start the process to upgrade the network this month.
+We are now expecting the swap to occur towards mid June.
+There are still no issues that would prevent the swap from occuring, we will keep everyone informed of the progress of the network upgrade.

 ## Swap FAQ